SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Ferries are a great way to skip the traffic and get to crowded sporting events like Warriors NBA games at the Chase Center in SF’s Mission Bay district.
 You must purchase tickets ahead of time, only to be used on the date of that specific game.

-For those coming from the north, the Golden Gate Ferry will also take you from Larkspur directly to the Chase Center.
-The cost is $15.00 each way per person, free for children 4 and under.
+For those coming from the north, the Golden Gate Ferry ferry service from Larkspur to the Chase Center is currently suspended.

 Oracle Park

-For convenient transport to the SF Giants baseball games at Oracle Park, the San Francisco Bay Ferry offers direct service from three East Bay terminals, including Alameda, Oakland, and Vallejo.
+For convenient transport to the SF Giants baseball games at Oracle Park, the San Francisco Bay Ferry offers direct service from three East Bay terminals, including Alameda, Oakland, and Vallejo

 Alameda and Oakland have a free parking option should you drive to the dock.
 Make sure you book your ticket in advance on the SF Bay Ferry website.